isahillohiya/portfolio-projects/SQL/8weekschellenge/Case Study #2 - Pizza Runner/B. Runner and customer Experience.md

 - An order with 3 pizzas takes 29 minutes at an average of around 10 minutes per pizza.
 - It takes 19 minutes to prepare an order with 2 pizzas which is 9 minutes per pizza — making 2 pizzas in a single order the ultimate efficiency rate.

-### 4. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+### 4. What was the average distance travelled for each customer?

 ````sql
 with temp_tbl1